DHA eNews – U.S. Imports Of Hardwood Plywood Drop By 7%

 The Office of the U.S. Trade Representative (USTR) has announced new Section 301 investigations into several U.S. trading partners to determine whether they're producing significantly more than what's needed in their local markets and dumping the excess into the U.S. at artificially low prices.
 Countries under investigation include China, Indonesia, Malaysia, Cambodia, Thailand, and Vietnam.
 Comments are due by April 15.

 On March 2, the U.S. Trade Representative delivered President Trump's 2026 Trade Policy Agenda and the 2025 Annual Report to Congress.
-Expect the Trump administration to work to reduce the U.S. trade deficit, achieve more balanced trade with trading partners, and reshore critical industries through trade agreements, enforcement measures, and industrial policy.
+Expect the Trump administration to continue working to reduce the U.S. trade deficit, achieve more balanced trade with trading partners, and reshore critical industries through trade agreements, enforcement measures, and industrial policy.

 17 U.S. forest products industry associations, representing key sectors, have signed a joint statement urging the European Commission to further amend the EU Deforestation Regulation (EUDR).
 Specifically, the associations ask for practical changes to the plot-level geolocation data requirements.